Embodied cognition: Language

-In the 2010s, there was increasing interest in investigating the relationship between embodied cognition and language.
-Embodied cognition views on language describes how when humans comprehend words, sensorimotor areas are involved in interacting with the objects and entities the words refer to.
+The embodiment effect initially was called "projection through capacities" and emerged as a tendency of people attribute meaning to common adjectives and abstract and neutral nouns depending on their endurance, tempo, plasticity, emotionality, sex or age.
+For example, in these studies males with stronger motor-physical endurance estimated abstractions describing people-, work/reality- and time-related concepts in more positive terms than males with a weaker endurance.
+Females with stronger social or physical endurance estimated social attractors in more positive terms than weaker females.
+Both male and female temperament groups with higher sociability showed a universal positive bias in their estimations of social concepts, in comparison to participants with lower sociability.

 Over the last years, behavioral and neural evidence has shown that the process of language comprehension activates motor simulations and involves motor systems.
 Some researchers have investigated mirror neurons to illustrate the link between the mirror neuron systems and language suggesting that some aspects of language (such as part of semantics and phonology) can be embodied in the sensorimotor system represented by mirror neurons.

 It is well known that language has a multi-component structure, one of which is language comprehension.
 Research on embodied cognition shows that language comprehension involves the motor system.
 In addition, various studies explain that understanding linguistic explanations of actions is based on a simulation of the action described.
 These action simulations also include evaluation of the motor system.
 A study in which university students evaluated language comprehension and motor system with a pendulum swinging task while performing a "sentence judgment task" found significant changes in functions containing performable sentences.